pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 -----------------------------
 Go to the beginning of current line's comment, if any.

-From a programm use macro `py-beginning-of-comment' instead
+From a programm use `py-beginning-of-comment' instead

 py-leave-comment-or-string-backward
 -----------------------------------